nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Module Categorisation

-Modules are automatically categorised upon their creation.
+Modules are automatically categorised upon creation.

-Below is the categorisation.
+Below is the categorisation:

 | Category                  | Module Prefix      |
 |---------------------------|--------------------|